pandasoft0/react-forms-lab-re-coded-erbil-2018/README.md

 ![Tweet Tweet Tweet](https://media.giphy.com/media/f4eXhcyemnGwM/giphy.gif)

 1. Open the `components/TwitterMessage.js` file.
-2. This component takes one prop: `maxChars` which is a number — the maximum amount of characters a message can have.
+2. This component takes one prop, `maxChars`, which is a number representing the maximum amount of characters a message can have.
 3. You'll find an `<input type="text">` in this component.
 Make this a controlled component by adding the necessary props to the `<input>` element.
 Its value should be saved in the component's state.
 4. Show the _remaining_ characters in the component.
 It doesn't matter how you render it, as long as the number is correct.
 No need to guard against input that is too long — you can let the counter reach negative values.

 ## `LoginForm`

 1. Open the `components/LoginForm.js` file.
-2. This component takes one prop: `onSubmit` which is a function — this function is called when the form is being submitted.
+2. This component takes one prop, `onSubmit`, which is a function that gets called when the form is being submitted.
 3. You'll find two inputs in this component: `<input type="text">` and `<input type="password">`.
 Make this a controlled component by adding the necessary props to these inputs.
 Their values should be saved in the component's state.
 4. An example of an input would look like:
    ```js